Griffan/FASTQuick/Readme.md

     --q	INT	Quality threshold for read trimming down to 35bp [0] --RG	STR	Read group name
-    --N	BOOL	Non-iterative mode: search for all n-difference hits --I	BOOL	The input is in the Illumina 1.3+ read format (quality equals ASCII-64) --L	BOOL	Log-scaled gap penalty for long deletions --max_isize	INT	Maximal insert size for a read pair to be considered being mapped properly.[500] --max_occ	INT	Maximum occurrences of a read for pairing.
+    --N	BOOL	Non-iterative mode: search for all n-difference hits --NonI  Bool  the input fastq quality is sanger format --L	BOOL	Log-scaled gap penalty for long deletions --max_isize	INT	Maximal insert size for a read pair to be considered being mapped properly.[500] --max_occ	INT	Maximum occurrences of a read for pairing.
 A read with more occurrences will be treated as a single-end read.
 Reducing this parameter helps faster pairing.
 [100000]